Monitor Confluent Platform with Confluent for Kubernetes

 --namespace confluent

-• [8] The directory in the Confluent Control Center container where the expected Bearer credentials are injected by vault.
+• [8] The directory in the Confluent Control Center (Legacy) container where the expected Bearer credentials are injected by vault.
 See above ([7]) for the expected format.

 See Provide secrets for Confluent Platform component CR for providing the credential and required annotations when using Vault.